Alberto Quadrio Curzio

-Alberto Quadrio Curzio (Tirano, Italy, December 25, 1937) is an Italian economist.
-He is Professor Emeritus of Political Economy at Università Cattolica del Sacro Cuore, Milan, President Emeritus of the Accademia Nazionale dei Lincei and President of the International Balzan Foundation "Prize".
+Alberto Quadrio Curzio (born in Tirano, Italy, December 25, 1937) is an Italian economist.
+He is Professor Emeritus of Political Economy at Università Cattolica del Sacro Cuore, Milan, president emeritus of the Accademia Nazionale dei Lincei.

 Biography

 Academic career

-Quadrio Cuzio graduated in Political Science in 1961 from Università Cattolica del Sacro Cuore, Milan, where Professor Siro Lombardini was his thesis supervisor.
+Quadrio Cuzio graduated in political science in 1961 from Università Cattolica del Sacro Cuore, Milan, where Professor Siro Lombardini was his thesis supervisor.
 This was followed by a period of research at St. John's College, University of Cambridge.
-He has held teaching positions at the University of Cagliari, Sardinia (1965) and Bologna (1968-1975) where he became tenure track professor and Dean of the Faculty of Political Science.
+He has held teaching positions at the University of Cagliari, Sardinia (1965) and Bologna (1968–1975) where he became tenure track professor and dean of the Faculty of Political Science.

-At Università Cattolica del Sacro Cuore, Milan, he was Full Professor of Political Economy (1976-2010), Dean of the Faculty of Political Science (1989-2010) and Director (1977-2010) of the Research Center of Economic Analysis and International Economic Development (CRANEC), which he founded in 1977, of which he is the Chairman of the Academic Board since 2011, the same year he became a Professor Emeritus.
+At Università Cattolica del Sacro Cuore, Milan, he was full professor of political economy (1976-2010), dean of the Faculty of Political Science (1989-2010) and director (1977-2010) of the Research Center of Economic Analysis and International Economic Development (CRANEC), which he founded in 1977, of which he is the chairman of the academic board since 2011, the same year he became a professor emeritus.

-Academic Roles and Positions
+Academic roles and positions

-Quadrio Curzio has been a member of the Accademia dei Lincei since 1996, serving as president from 2015-2018.
-He is currently its President Emeritus.
-He was also Vice President and President of the Class of Moral, Historical and Philological Sciences from 2009 to 2015.
+Quadrio Curzio has been a member of the Accademia dei Lincei since 1996, serving as president from 2015 to 2018.
+He is currently its president emeritus.
+He was also vice president and president of the Class of Moral, Historical and Philological Sciences from 2009 to 2015.

 He represented the Accademia dei Lincei at the G7 Science Academies Conferences in Germany (Berlin 2015) and Japan (Tokyo 2016).
-As acting President of the Academy, he hosted the G7 Science Conference in Italy (Rome 2017), and coordinated the Working Group which issued the “Joint Statement on New economic growth: the role of science, technology, innovation and infrastructure”.
+As acting president of the academy, he hosted the G7 Science Conference in Italy (Rome 2017), and coordinated the working group which issued the “Joint Statement on New economic growth: the role of science, technology, innovation and infrastructure”.

+From 2020 to 2024, he was president of the Balzan International Foundation “prize” serving as vice president since 2014.

-He was a member of the EIB Prize Committee (1995-2000) and President of the Bank of Italy's revolving selection committee for the “Paolo Baffi Lectures on Money and Finance” (2003).
+He was a member of the EIB Prize Committee (1995–2000) and president of the Bank of Italy's revolving selection committee for the “Paolo Baffi Lectures on Money and Finance” (2003).

-In 2002 he was part of the Reflection Group on the “Reflection Group on the Spiritual and Cultural Dimension of Europe” initiated by the President of the European Commission, Romano Prodi, which considered the most relevant values necessary to the European unification process.
+In 2002 he was part of the Reflection Group on the “Reflection Group on the Spiritual and Cultural Dimension of Europe ” initiated by the president of the European Commission, Romano Prodi, which considered the most relevant values necessary to the European unification process.
 His approach to politico-economic and social-institutional issues are embraced within social liberalism and liberal solidarism which led to a longstanding collaboration with Carlo Maria Martini, Archbishop of Milan.

-He is Chairman of the Scientific Board of the Fondazione Edison.
+He is chairman of the scientific board of the Fondazione Edison.

-At the University of Cambridge, for the academic year 2010-2011, he was nominated Distinguished Academic Visitor at Queens' College and Visiting Research Fellow at the Centre for financial analysis & Policy of the Judge Business School.
+At the University of Cambridge, for the academic year 2010-2011, he was nominated distinguished academic visitor at Queens' College and visiting research fellow at the Centre for financial analysis & Policy of the judge business school.